condensedcrab 4 months ago

 I see this as a great way of stirring things up!
 Like, once I asked ChatGPT about some ideas I had, and it had hallucinated something which gave me a great idea.

-• spking an hour ago
+• spking 4 months ago

 AI can "play" the drums better and more precisely than me but I still enjoy the act of playing the drums.
 AI can or will probably drive a Formula 1 car better than Max Verstappen but he will still enjoy being a driver.
 I don't see why we can't coexist with machine counterparts.

-• mynameajeff 29 minutes ago
+• mynameajeff 4 months ago

 From all the attempts I've seen in the past few years, we haven't been able to get AI to successfully complete a lap of wheel to wheel racing at full speed on a real track[1], I'm not sure if they're exactly competing for a seat as a pay driver at Haas let alone racing for Red Bull anytime soon.